BPMN-sw-evol/MSGF-hub/README.md

 * Obtain the set of software artifacts that make up a business process-based information system, using Camunda as the process engine (in its community 7 version).

 * Use this information system to apply a traceability framework that facilitates its evolution.
-This framework is based on Java annotations, whose definitions can be found at [GitHub Repository](https://github.com/BPMN-sw-evol/Annotations).
+This framework is based on Java annotations, whose definitions can be found at this [Annotations definitions GitHub Repository](https://github.com/BPMN-sw-evol/Annotations).

 The different components shown in the following architecture are hosted here: